Extendibility of Werner States

-\textit{Extendibility as a ground state problem.}---Following Ref.~\cite{johnson13_compat_quant_correl}, we show that finding the most entangled, \((n_{\LL},n_{\R})\)-extendible Werner state is equivalent to solving the ground state problem of a certain spin Hamiltonian.
-All composite states that are invariant to local unitary transformations and the bipartite permutations of \(S_{n_{\LL}}\times S_{n_{\R}}\), are \((n_{\LL},n_{\R})\)-extensions of some Werner states.
-Conversely, the twirl of a Werner state's \((n_{\LL},n_{\R})\)-extension with the two previous groups, is an \((n_{\LL},n_{\R})\)-extension of the same Werner state; thus, all extendible Werner states have unitary and bipartite permutation symmetric extensions.
-We construct such symmetric extensions for Werner states using the flip operator.
+\textit{Extendibility as a ground state problem.}---Following Ref.~\cite{johnson13_compat_quant_correl}, we show that finding the most entangled, \((\na,\nb)\)-extendible Werner state is equivalent to solving the ground state problem of a certain spin Hamiltonian.
+All composite states that are invariant to local unitary transformations and the bipartite permutations of \(S_{\na}\times S_{\nb}\), are \((\na,\nb)\)-extensions of some Werner states.
+Conversely, the twirl of a Werner state's \((\na,\nb)\)-extension with the two previous groups, is an \((\na,\nb)\)-extension of the same Werner state; thus, all extendible Werner states have unitary and bipartite permutation symmetric extensions.
 Consider the ``Hamiltonian'',